 Especially with the advent of technology, more and more people are becoming visual learners (Pinterest, blogs, YouTube, etc.) and auditory learners (music, podcasts, etc.).
 That’s why it’s really important to us to teach our children through different senses, combining different types of learning styles.

 Enter sensory play.
 Sensory play refers to using more than one of your senses to learn and play.
 The idea behind it is to experience the activity through various senses, while learning something at the same time!
 Some major benefits include building vocabulary, developing socio-emotional skills, strengthening fine motor skills, and developing the imagination.

-There are lots of ideas that I will be sharing in the coming posts about creating sensory boxes but I wanted to take a quick moment to share how you can create your own sensory boxes with materials you already have in your kitchen.
+There are lots of ideas that I will be sharing in the coming posts about creating sensory boxes but I wanted to take a quick moment to share how you can create your own sensory bins with materials you already have in your kitchen pantry.

 What I like to do is go to an Indian grocery store during Diwali or a grand opening and buy things that are on sale.
 I primarily bought things that I could cook with in case Serena didn’t enjoy playing with it.
 I also bought some plastic containers that were on sale at Target.

-Pictured from top to bottom, left to right: Fryums, Mukhwaas, Poa, Moong Daal, Cracked Wheat
+Pictured above: Fryums, Mukhwaas, Poa, Moong Daal, Cracked Wheat

 These are just five examples of sensory boxes for your toddler.
 You can use anything from the list below as well:

 - Any lentils: black eyed peas, urad, chori, kidney beans